Rebecca-J7/Study-Space/README.md

 # 📚 Study Space

 > An AI-powered study style quiz app that helps you discover how you learn best — and gives you personalized study strategies to match.

 ---

 ## Description

 Study Space is a conversational web application powered by the Google Gemini API.
 Users are guided through a VARK-based learning style quiz (Visual, Auditory, Reading/Writing, Kinesthetic) via an AI chatbot.
+The app uses a multi-turn conversation loop with a confidence scoring system — if a response is too vague, Gemini prompts the user for more detail before scoring.

-Based on their responses, the app generates a personalized learning profile and recommends tailored study strategies and tools to help them study smarter.
+Based on quiz responses, the app generates a personalized learning profile with a visual score breakdown, dominant style identification, hardcoded core strategies, recommended tools, and Gemini-generated personalized tips tailored to the user's exact score profile.

 Built as part of a university lab series practicing agent-driven TDD (Test-Driven Development) with a professional 3-tier architecture: interface → engine → storage.

+---

+## Features

+- **Multi-turn conversation** — Gemini asks follow-up questions if your answer is too vague
+- **Confidence scoring** — responses below 40% confidence trigger a follow-up loop
+- **VARK score breakdown** — visual progress bars for all four learning dimensions
+- **Dominant style identification** — your strongest learning modality highlighted
+- **Hardcoded core strategies** — reliable, curated tips per VARK style
+- **Gemini personalized tips** — dynamic advice generated from your exact score profile
+- **Google Sheets storage** — quiz results saved with session ID and timestamp
+- **Duplicate detection** — prevents the same session from being saved twice

 ---